So you’re stepping into the role of Parent Teacher Organization (PTO) President for your child’s school and you have questions.

 The PTO President should generally discuss everything with the entire Executive Board before talking about anything in a general meeting.

-It helps to make everyone feel like they’re on the same team.
+It helps to make everyone feel like they’re on the same team and the experience of the Executive Board members can help flesh out details and problem solve issues.

 Can PTO Presidents Vote?